-Table A-5 lists the cause codes for the 1TR6 switch type.
+Table A-2 lists the cause codes for the 1TR6 switch type.

-Table A-5.
+Table A-2.
 ISDN cause codes for 1TR6 switch type

 1TR6 Code Cause 1 Invalid call reference value 3 Bearer service not implemented.
-(Service not available in the A-exchange or at another position in the network, or no application has been made for the specified service.)
+(Service not available in the A- exchange or at another position in the network, or no application has been made for the specified service.)
 7 Call identity does not exist.
 (Unknown call identity) 8 Call identity in use.
 (Call identity has already been assigned to a suspended link.)
+10 No channel available.
+(No useful channel available on the subscriber access line-only local significance.)
+16 Requested facility not implemented.
+(The specified FAC code is unknown in the A-exchange or at another point in the network.)
+17 Request facility no subscribed.
+(Request facility rejected because the initiating or remote user does not have appropriate authorization.)